AlgoMaster Logo

 Bubble Sort

-In this chapter, you will learn how Bubble Sort works, how to implement it, and how small optimizations can improve its performance.
-More importantly, you will use it as a stepping stone to understand why more advanced sorting algorithms are needed.
+This chapter covers how Bubble Sort works, how to implement it, and how a small optimization changes its behavior on nearly sorted data.
+It also serves as a stepping stone for understanding why more advanced sorting algorithms are needed.

 What Is Bubble Sort?

 Bubble sort is a comparison-based sorting algorithm that works by repeatedly stepping through the array, comparing adjacent elements, and swapping them if they are in the wrong order.
-Each pass through the array moves the largest unsorted element to its correct position at the end, much like a bubble rising to the surface of water.
-That is where the name comes from.
+Each pass through the array moves the largest unsorted element to its correct position at the end.

 Here is the core intuition: after the first pass, the largest element is guaranteed to be at the last position.
 After the second pass, the second-largest element is in its correct spot.
 After n-1 passes, the entire array is sorted.